joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/live/2026/05/19/us/midterms-georgia-kentucky/who-is-ken-paxton-trumps-pick-in-the-texas-senate-race

 **Google Changes Its Search Box for the First Time in 25 Years**\
-`Powered by a new Gemini A.I. model, the tech giant is overhauling its search box to answer longer queries, introducing a video-generation and video-editing tool and simplifying online shopping.`\
+`Using a new Gemini A.I. model, the tech giant is overhauling its search box to answer longer queries, introducing a video-generation and video-editing tool and simplifying online shopping.`\
 https://www.nytimes.com/2026/05/19/business/google-seach-bar-ai-gemini.html

 **How Google Is Starting to Win the A.I.
 Race**\